Damien Harris Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 - Harris will go up against a Jaguars squad that allows 123.5 rushing yards per game and is the NFL's 24th-ranked rush defense.

-- This year the Jaguars are ranked 28th in the league in rushing touchdowns allowed (18).
+- This season the Jaguars are ranked 28th in the league in rushing touchdowns allowed (18).

 Recent Performances